NOC-OI/python-intro-schools/episodes/02-numpy.md

 ```

-The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
+The output tells us that `data` currently refers to a NumPy array, the functionality for which is provided by the NumPy library.
-These data correspond to sea wave height.
-Each row is a monthly average, and the columns are their associated dates and values.
+These data correspond to Argo float data.
+Each row represents one reading and the columns are the different data values.

 ::::::::::::::::::::::::::::::::::::::::::  callout